 Maryland workers' compensation law provides cash ("indemnity") and medical benefits to workers who are injured on the job.
 Except in certain limited instances, these benefits are the "exclusive remedy" available to injured workers, meaning they cannot file a civil lawsuit against their employer for their injuries.
 But they can file a civil lawsuit against other parties responsible for their injuries.

 Employers are legally required to have workers' compensation insurance.
 They either buy an insurance policy from a private insurer, the state Chesapeake Employers' Insurance Company (formerly the Injured Workers' Insurance Fund), or receive permission from the state to self-insure any claims.
 The workers' compensation system is funded by employers, not workers.

 - What is the value of your worker's comp case?

 - Frequently asked questions about Maryland workers' comp law

 - Combination third party and workers' compensation claims

-If you have suffered a serious injury or a loved one has died on the on the job, you may have a Maryland workers' compensation claim and a possible third party claim.
-Call us today at 800-553-8082 or click here for a free no obligation consultation.Related Maryland Workers Compensation Claim Information
+If you have been injured at work, you may have a workers' compensation claim, and a possible third party claim.
+Call us today at 800-553-8082, or click here for a free no obligation consultation.Additional Maryland Workers' Compensation Claim Information

-- Statute of Limitations to Bring a Claim
+- Statute of Limitations (Time Limit to Bring a Claim)

-- Report on Maryland Workers Compensation Claims (report that indicated Maryland has an efficient system compared to other states)
+- Report on Maryland Workers Compensation Claims (concluding that Maryland has an efficient system compared to other states)

-- Maryland Workers' Comp Rates for 2014 (provides average weekly wage, etc.)
+- Maryland Workers' Compensation Rates for 2018 (average weekly wage, etc.)

-- New Maryland Workers' Compensation Opinion (Frederick County case decided by the Maryland Court of Special Appeals)
+- Maryland Workers' Compensation Opinion (Frederick County case involving an uninsured motorist setoff decided by the Maryland Court of Special Appeals)

-- Analysis of two big workers comp insurers in Maryland (Sedwick and Gallagher Bassett)
+- Analysis of two large workers' compensation insurers in Maryland: Sedgwick and Gallagher Bassett